Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Eat your 5 a day.

-- Eat far less carbs, sugar and fat- don’t excuse cheats with the idea that you’ve ‘been good’.
+- Eat less carbs, sugar and fat- don’t excuse cheat weeks with the idea that you’ve ‘been good’.
+But also treat yourself.

 - Don’t be afraid to be yourself- stop confining yourself to society’s standards or fearing that people will judge you for showing too much skin or expressing yourself.